Last updated: August 2018

 How we ensure that our use of all data collected is compatible with the rights and preferences of our website visitors

-We are clear and upfront with users on our website about what data we collect and how we use that data
+We are clear and upfront with visitors on our website about what data we collect and how we use that data

 We do our best to be clear and transparent about what data we collect and how we use it.
-This page is part of that.
-In additon wherever we collect e.g. email addresses and other PII we try and make it as clear possible what data we're collecting an dhow we use it.
+This page is a big part of how we do that.
+In addition wherever we collect e.g. email addresses and other PII we try and make it as clear possible what data we’re collecting and how we use it.

 If you have any questions or concerns about our use of that data please get in touch and let us know.

-We respond in a timely way to all requests from individuals to stop being contacted and "to be forgotten"
+We respond in a timely way to all requests from individuals to stop being contacted, “to be forgotten”, or to requests by individuals to see the data that we have collected from them.